ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

 It's straightforward to extend the pipeline if you want to transform the data in other ways.
 For example,
 you might want to encrypt the data before it's written to disk.
-You might also want to write the data directly to an object store service by using their command-line tools.
+You might also want to write the data directly to an object store service by using their command line tools.

 ### Hourly or daily backups that use `cron`
 {: #hourly-or-daily-backups-that-use-cron-}